The Mayan Trail - 22 days

 Antigua - Rio Dulce.
 We enjoy scenic views of a tropical river as we travel from Antigua to the town of Rio Dulce on day 12.
 Rio Dulce (“Sweet River”) is located in the northeast region of Izabel and it's part of the much larger Izabal lake.
-A bridge connects Rio Dulce with a town called El Rellenos and we take a tranquil boat ride through both of these enchanting towns.
-For the next two nights we stay at a lodge with cabins on the water.
+A bridge connects Rio Dulce with a town called El Rellenos.
+We take a short, tranquil boat ride to our lodge, where we spend the next two nights in cabins on the water.

 The next day is free to participate in optional activities.
 We recommend visiting the impressive citadel Castillo San Felipe, the ancient Mayan Ruins of Quirigua, the beautiful Finca Paraiso Hotspring- Waterfall and the Rio Dulce National Park.

 Overnight: Rio Dulce | Breakfast x 2

 Rio Dulce - Flores.
 Today we’re off to Flores, a beautiful island-town which is located in the centre of Lake Peten Itza.
 The afternoon is free to participate in optional activities like a visit to the Las Guacamayas Biological Station, the Mayan Ruins of Uaxactun, Ixpanpajul Nature Park, a round trip to Tzimin Chac to see the sunset, or just relax with a walk around the enchanting town.